crossplane/docs/content/master/cli/command-reference.md

 migration to the new APIs and resources, the `crossplane beta convert` command converts a Crossplane resource to a new version or kind.

-Currently supported conversions:
+Supported conversions:
 * ControllerConfig to DeploymentRuntimeConfig
 * P&T Composition to Function Pipeline Composition

 The command argument is a YAML file containing a single Crossplane resource.
-If not specified or `-`, stdin will be used.
+If not specified or `-`, it uses stdin.
 The command outputs the converted resource to stdout or a file.

 #### beta convert deployment-runtime